-Step 4: Where do I go on the day of my appointment at the Santa Barbara Courthouse?
+Step 4: What happens on the day of my appointment at the Santa Barbara Courthouse?

-Parking is available in City Lot #7, which is the structure at 1115 Anacapa Street.
-The first 75 minutes are free, and then it’s $1.50 per hour thereafter!
-Head to the Hall of Records on the corner of Anacapa and Anapamu Streets; that’s where you’ll check in for your appointment.
+Parking is available on the streets around the Courthouse or in City Lot #7, which is the structure at 1115 Anacapa Street.
+Street parking is a limit of 75 minutes; in City Lot #7, the first 75 minutes in the city lot are free, and then it’s $1.50 per hour thereafter!

 Step 5: What else do I need to do to prepare?

 These are all optional preparations to make your wedding day a little more special!
 For brides, a white dress (or jumpsuit, like Julia wore!) is always appropriate.
 We also recommend getting flowers!
-Fleur de Rye or Hogue & Co. are our top suggestions for getting a bridal bouquet and groom’s boutonniere for the ceremony (and photos afterwards).
+Fleur de Rye or Hogue & Co. are our top suggestions for getting a bouquet and/or boutonniere for the ceremony (and photos afterwards).